nolik/novik.github.io/content/post_6.md

 at [Facebook group: Rust.by](https://web.facebook.com/groups/1673382339595171) .
 Pretty promising, right?

-## Maturity with maturity of language
+## Maturity with the maturity of the language

 So starting from 2016 community was developed up to 40 people.
 Belarus Rust user group was lead by [ Avatar Konstantin Stepanov](https://github.com/kstep).
 Rust meetups was supported